nhenderson22/nhenderson22/README.md

-My name is Noah Henderson I am a studen at Colorado School of mines for computer science with a focus in data science and I plan on doing my masters in data science
+My Name is Noah Henderson.
+I am a Computer Science student at Colorado School of mines hoping to become a software engineer